The Duprees Biography includes their hit song "You Belong To Me." They were an early 1960s group from Jersey City, New Jersey.

 I've been to oldies concerts where some (but very few) original members were still performing.

 Most are in their sixties and even seventies and many are just unable to perform as they used to.
 Some had sons or other members of their families performing.

 In some oldies concerts too many tribute bands are taking credit as original groups when many were not even alive when the songs were recorded.

 "Everyone is honored when there is a tribute band performing in honor of the original groups.
 That’s fantastic.
 It’s when they stand there and say, "When WE recorded this song..." or "When WE were inducted into the Vocal Group Hall of Fame...."

 "That’s when it becomes a problem."
 And it's wrong!

 The Lead singer on this video, Tommy Petillo says he sang with original Duprees after the lead singer left.
 Tommy was lead singer with some of the original members of the Duprees from September 1978 until February of 1979.

 His last performance was at Bogies in Long Island, NY.
-He said it was the end of the original performing members left in the Duprees.
-I went to his website and he has plenty of information to back this up.
+He said it was the end of the original performing members of "The Duprees."
+I searched various sites online and did find information to back this up.